SEO & Content

 The logic here is to show up on your social media channels, which are free and organic advertising channels (but traffic channels you DON’T own and have limited control over), and move your following deeper into your “funnel” to your website (a traffic channel you DO own and control, where you can collect data and use it for smart advertising).

 A. Your website has the magical ability to learn from all of its traffic and report it to your Google Analytics account.
 You’ll know which pages perform the best and a ton of other information about the people who are ushered to your site, from which sources they got there, and how they interact with your website’s content.

 B. With “pixels” (code) like Facebook pixels, you can later retarget traffic that has bounced from specific pages on your site with ads and offers relevant to their interest on your site.

-C. With strategic call to action placement and collecting email addresses with opt-ins, your traffic will be moved further through a customer journey you’ve created for them and getting to know you and your business more intimately, driving brand loyalty to you vs. your competitors (so important for 2020 and beyond as the competition becomes overwhelming to businesses and consumers alike).
+C. With strategic call-to-action placement and collecting email addresses with opt-ins, your traffic will be moved further through a customer journey you’ve created for them.
+They will then get to know you and your business more intimately, driving brand loyalty to you vs. your competition.

 How do you work with a content marketer?

 Here are a few ways you might get started with a Content Marketing Strategist.

 - Optimize your website’s mainstay copy (with “White Hat” SEO Optimization, keeping the end user in mind MORE than the search bots who serve them.
 Algorithms change!
 Customer desires typically don’t.)